alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 #### Prerequisites

- 1. An instance of a Azure Key Vault
+ 1. An instance of an Azure Key Vault
  2. REST API Data source.
 I use Exact Online SaaS service in this post as an example
  3. Azure Storage account, for instance Azure Data Lake gen2

 ### Migrating a sensitive data to a Key Vault

 I will not touch within this post a creation of a new instance of a Key Vault.
-This strainghtforward process is well ilustrated by a Microsoft’s: Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal
+This strainghtforward process is well ilustrated by a Microsoft’s: <a href="https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal" target="_blank">Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal</a>.

 Therefore, stepping directly into a creation of the secret and migration of a sensitive data from a pipeline into it

 #### Step 1.
 Create an Azure Key Vault Secret